LogoOsome

 2nd Type: Issued by the MOM

-If you are a foreign employee and wish to bring your family member to Singapore with an LTVP, you can do so if:
+If you are a foreign employee and wish to bring your family to Singapore with a Long-Term Visit Pass (LTVP), you can do so if:

 • Earn a fixed monthly income of S$6,000 based on your own income, and not the combined household income